seraphimsakiewicz/iGive/README.md

-# iGive
+iGive
-Приложение для доноров крови, в котором вы регистрируетесь с указанием своей группы крови и получаете уведомления, когда требуется сдача крови.
+An application for blood donors where you register with your blood type and receive notifications when blood donations are needed.

 Instructions for launching the application:

-1) npm i
+Run npm i
-2) npm start
+Run npm start